zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 payroll = Department("Payroll", "Building A, 5th Floor")
 print(payroll)  # <Department None: Payroll, Building A, 5th Floor>
+print(Department.all) # {}

 payroll.save()  # Persist to db, assign object id attribute print(payroll)  # <Department 1: Payroll, Building A, 5th Floor>
+print(Department.all) # {1: <Department 1: Payroll, Building A, 5th Floor>}

 hr = Department("Human Resources", "Building C, East Wing") print(hr)  # <Department None: Human Resources, Building C, East Wing>
+print(Department.all) # {1: <Department 1: Payroll, Building A, 5th Floor>}

 hr.save()  # Persist to db, assign object id attribute print(hr)  # <Department 2: Human Resources, Building C, East Wing>
+print(Department.all) # {1: <Department 1: Payroll, Building A, 5th Floor>, 2: <Department 2: Human Resources, Building C, East Wing>}

 ipdb.set_trace()

 ```

+- Prior to calling the `save()` method, the print statement shows the newly
+  instantiated `Department` object's `id` attribute initially has the value of
+  `None`.
+- After the `save` method is executed, the print statement shows the
+  `Department` object's `id` attribute has been updated to contain an integer
+  value corresponding to the primary key of the new table row.

+Notice also that a new class instance is not added to the dictionary (i.e.
+`Department.all`) until the `save()` method is called to persist the object to
+the database.
+We want the dictionary to match what is being stored in the
+database so that we can eventually map a table row to an existing class
+instance.

 The `save()` method does not return a value, but we can query the database table
 and create a list from the result.
 Execute this code: